alfonsobries/alfonsobries/README.md

 # Hi there, I'm Alfonso 👋

-I'm a full-stack developer living in Mexico City.
+I'm a full-stack developer living in Mérida Yucatán.
 For the past 15 years, I've been crafting software for a variety of companies worldwide, alongside a few personal projects of my own.

 👨‍💻 Currently, I'm a Full-Stack Software Developer by day at [Ark Ecosystem](https://ark.io), and by night, I work on interesting side projects.